 - Are loans available?
 (Since I think borrowing from a 401(k) plan is one of the worst moves you can ever make, I hope the answer is no.)

 - What funds and investment choices are available?

 - Are there lower cost index fund options available?

 - Do they offer a Roth 401(k) provision?
 This may be beneficial for younger, lower earning workers.

-that enables you to benchmark the 401(k) offerings of several of Americas largest companies.
+I found an interestingthat enables you to benchmark the 401(k) offerings of several of America's largest companies.
 I encourage you to take a look.
 If you are considering a position at a smaller company that does not offer a 401(k) plan, ask if they can offer an alternative such as SEP or Simple IRAs.
-These plans are structured differently, but can contain some of the same benefits as a 401(k) plan
+These plans are structured differently, but can contain some of the same benefits as a 401(k) plan.